Accessibility (ADA) Information

 All patrons with disabilities attending Electric Forest this year with a service animal will need to have that animal credentialed by Electric Forest staff before entering the main gate.
 This process will be performed quickly and respectfully by our Accessibility Staff.

-What will you need to do?
-It’s easy.
 Once you arrive at Electric Forest, come to the Access Tent in the front of the Accessible Camping area.
 Staff will speak with you, record your contact information, and provide a collar tag for your service animal.
 Then you are good to go!
 Security/Staff will be on the lookout this year for all animals to have a properly credentialed Electric Forest collar tag.

-Remember, Service animals are allowed, all other dogs are not!
+Remember, service animals are allowed, all other dogs are not!